Let’s talk dirty

 Incidentally, I’ve written both of these bits of poetry into my sexy prose, sigh.

 What I want to talk about is realistic dialogue.

-Side note: ‘Baby’ is a very conveniently universal form of address – Baby!
+Side note: ‘Baby’ is a universal form of address – Baby!
 Baby!… Why does he say this “baby“? – The Producers, 1968, with Gene Wilder RIP).
 Who needs names when you can just say baby? (“Nobody puts baby in a corner.” – Dirty Dancing)